teslajs/tesla.js/README.md

 This is the most light-weight option and gives you the most control over how you set your project up.

-This step requires a few additional steps to configure correctly:
+However, this step requires a few additional steps to configure correctly:

 ##### 1. Set your app name